imodpasteur/ANNA-PALM/README.md

 * If you are using MACOS, and encountered problem with the torch package, try to upgrade to Python3.6.1, for example: by running 'conda install python 3.6.1'

-* For more questions, please signup our slack channel https://annapalm.slack.com
+* For more FAQs, check out: https://annapalm.pasteur.fr/#/faq .

+* If you can't find an answer, please [contact us](https://oeway.typeform.com/to/qyJOIy) or [add a github issue](https://github.com/imodpasteur/ANNA-PALM/issues).